Céline Dumerc

-Céline Dumerc (born 9 July 1982) is a French professional basketball player.
-She was named the FIBA Europe Women's Player of the Year in 2012, and the French Player of the Year in 2017.
+Céline Dumerc (born 9 July 1982) is a French former professional basketball player.
+She was named the FIBA Europe Women's Player of the Year in 2012, and the French player of the year in 2017.

 National team career

-Dumerc is the captain of the senior women's French national team.
+Dumerc was the captain of the senior women's French national team.
 She was France's leading scorer at the 2012 London Summer Olympics, where she won the silver medal.